filebrowser/community/development.md

 - [`build_assets.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_assets.sh): get frontend dependencies, build the frontend and update `rice-box.go`.
 - [`build.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build.sh): build the backend.
-- [`build_img.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_img.sh): build the `filebrowser/filebrowser` docker image.
 - [`build_all.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_all.sh): execute `build_assets.sh` and `build.sh`, one after the other.

 Furthermore, a docker image named [filebrowser/dev](https://hub.docker.com/r/filebrowser/dev/) is provided to support development/collaboration from hosts with a single dependency: [docker](https://www.docker.com/).
 This also allows to develop File Browser offline (see [No connection](#offline) below).
-You can either get it from [hub.docker.com/r/filebrowser/dev](https://hub.docker.com/r/filebrowser/dev/) or build it locally with [`build_img_dev.sh`](https://github.com/filebrowser/filebrowser/tree/master/build/build_img_dev.sh).
+You can either get it from [hub.docker.com/r/filebrowser/dev](https://hub.docker.com/r/filebrowser/dev/) or build it locally (see [filebrowser/docker-dev](https://github.com/filebrowser/docker-dev)).

 Note that the scripts above are the ones used in CI environments in order to have File Browser tested after each commit is pushed to the repo.
 Therefore, using these locally ensures consistency all along the design and deployment flow.